openvinotoolkit/model_server/docs/docker_container.md

 By default model server is detecting new and deleted versions in 1 second intervals.
 The frequency can be changed by setting environment variable `FILE_SYSTEM_POLL_WAIT_SECONDS`.
+If set to negative or zero, updates will be disabled.